 14. McDonald’s Video Game

-McDonald’s partnered up with Virgin Interactive to make the M.C Kids video game.
-The objective is for two kids to retrieve their magic bag, which was stolen by the Hamburglar.
+McDonald’s partnered up with Virgin Interactive to make the M.C.
+Kids video game.
+The objective is for two kids to retrieve their magic bag, which the Hamburglar stole.

 15. The Shamrock Shake helped build the first Ronald McDonald House

-Children often need medical care that is not close to home.
-Ronald McDonald House offers parents/families a place to stay near their hospitalized children.
+Children often require medical care that is not conveniently located near their home.
+The Ronald McDonald House offers parents/families a place to stay near their hospitalized children.

 Profits from the Shamrock Shake helped build the first Ronald McDonald House.